Regional Overview

 First Statewide Media Access Requirement

-In 2021, Colorado became the first state to pass legislation requiring police departments with encrypted systems to create media access policies.
-HB21-1250 mandates that agencies establish procedures for credentialed journalists to access encrypted communications.
+In 2021, Colorado became the first state to require police departments with encrypted systems to create media access policies.
+HB21-1250 requires agencies to establish procedures for credentialed journalists to access encrypted communications.

 What It Requires: